Photo of author

 An example of this is our Jungle Scout review (we use our own principles!): Jungle Scout Review 2021 (Do You Really Need it?
 YES)

-5. Appeal to You Reader’s Hunger for Knowledge
+5. Appeal to Your Reader's Hunger for Knowledge

 how to write headlines

-If I can learn to do something in X easy steps, then I would want to know how.
-Most people do!
-Use your headline to tell your readers they can learn something.
-You have to make it sound easy.
+If I can learn to do something in a few easy steps, I want to know how.
+Most people do.
+Use your headline to tell readers they can learn something, and make it sound easy.

-Do not include the process into the headline since it tends to sound like a lot of work.
-Target the result and the reader’s real motivations.
+Don't include the process in the headline, since the process tends to sound like a lot of work.
+Target the result and the reader's real motivations.
 For example, this might not be the best headline:

 • Making Money by Carefully Investing for the Next 50 Years!